nerves-project/nerves/docs/Systems.md

 6. `build_runner_opts`: Optional - A keyword list of options to pass to the build_runner module.

+    `make_args:` - Extra arguments to be passed to make.

+    For example:

+    You can configure the number of parallel jobs that buildroot can use for execution.
+This is useful for situations where you may have a machine with a lot of CPUs but not enough ram.

+      # mix.exs
+      defp nerves_package do
+        [
+          # ...
+          build_runner_opts: [make_args: ["PARALLEL_JOBS=8"]],
+        ]
+      end

 7. `checksum`: The list of files for which checksums are calculated and stored in the artifact cache.